rflandau/Orv/README.md

 ## Layer 5 vs Layer 4

-The prototype is designed as an application layer protocol (in the form of a REST API) because it is easier for us to develop in a short time span.
+The prototype included in this repo is designed as an application layer implementation (in the form of a REST API) because it is easier for us to develop in a short time span.
 However, the protocol would probably make more sense as a layer 4 built on some kind of reliable UDP (or CoAP, just something less expensive than TCP).
 Instead of hitting endpoints like /HELLO, /JOIN, etc you send HELLO and JOIN packets.
-This would also alleviate some of the prickliness of implementing a ...
+This would also alleviate some of the prickliness of implementing a iterative messages (such as propagating requests up the vault) in a client-server paradigm.

-A layer 3 implementation of Orv would requires some changes to how VKs store information and answer requests; see the option for [VK hop tables](#vk-hop-tables-and-removing-route-omnipotence).
+A layer 3 implementation of Orv would requires some changes to how VKs store information and answer requests; see the option for [VK hop tables](#vk-hop-tables-and-removing-root-omnipotence).

 ### Sequence Numbers